Kangiriyanka/joe-farah/src/pages/posts/post-6.md

 ## SwiftUI

 ### Alignments

-From what I can take away from the SwiftUI Lab's <a class="secondary-a" href="https://swiftui-lab.com/alignment-guides/">alignment guide</a>:
+Basing my knowledge on the SwiftUI Lab's <a class="secondary-a" href="https://swiftui-lab.com/alignment-guides/">alignment guide</a>:

 1. A VStack must have a horizontal alignment and an HStack must have a vertical alignment.